HISTORY OF PASCO COUNTY

 In November 1956 W. H. Thomas purchased the paper.
 Thomas was born in Mt.
 Morris, Ill., on Aug.
 16, 1898.
 He was publisher of the Mt.
 Morris Index, a weekly newspaper, for 25 years before purchasing the Press.
 He died on Aug.
 7, 1973, in Dunedin.

-In the late 1960s the owner was Lindsay-Schaub Publications of Illinois, with Paul P. O’Brien as manager.
+In the late 1960s the owner was Lindsay-Schaub Publications of Illinois, with David Herriott as manager.
+In January of 1968 Paul P. O’Brien became manager.

 The Nov.
 11, 1975, issue of the New Port Richey Press shows that George J. Bopp is the general manager and Paul J. Purcell is the editor.
 The newspaper was published on Mondays and Thursdays by Press Publications, Inc.